secwexen/aapp-mart/docs/architecture/architecture-diagram.md

 # Architecture Diagram

-AAPP-MART is built with a modular architecture designed to support multiple execution modes (CLI, API, and containerized environments) while maintaining a shared core processing engine.
+AAPP-MART is built with a modular architecture designed to support multiple execution modes while maintaining a shared core processing engine.

 ```mermaid
 flowchart TD